-These eleven filters are a small sampling of what is available in proceeding of what is available in ParaView.
+These eleven filters are a small sampling of what is available in ParaView.
 In the Filters menu are a great many more filters that you can use to process your data.
 ParaView currently exposes over eighty filters, so to make them easier to find the Filters menu is organized into submenus.
 These submenus are organized as follows.